John C. Hull (economist)

-He studied mathematics at Cambridge University (B.A. & M.A.), and holds an M.A. in Operational Research from Lancaster University and a Ph.D. in Finance from Cranfield University.
+He studied mathematics at Cambridge University (B.A. & M.A.), and held an M.A. in Operational Research from Lancaster University and a Ph.D. in Finance from Cranfield University.
+In 2016, Hull was appointed University Professor, the University of Toronto's highest academic rank, recognizing unusual scholarly achievement and pre-eminence in a particular field.
 In 1999, he was awarded the Financial Engineer of the Year Award, by the International Association of Financial Engineers.
-He has also won many teaching awards, such as the University of Toronto's prestigious Northrop Frye award.
+He had also won many teaching awards, such as the University of Toronto's prestigious Northrop Frye award.

-He has twin sons named Peter and David, and a wife named Michelle.
+He had twin sons named Peter and David, and a wife named Michelle.